mclow/search-library/DXXXX.md

 ### Performance

 Using the new interface with the existing search algorithms should fulfill all the performance guarantees for the current interface of `std::search`.
 No additional comparisons are necessary.
-However, the creation of the searcher object may add some additional overhead.
+However, the creation of the search object may add some additional overhead.
+Different algorithms will have different amounts of overhead to create the search object.
+The `default_search` objects, for example, should be cheap to create - they will typically be a pair of iterators.
+The Boyer-Moore search object, on the other hand, will contain a pair of tables, and require a significant amount of computation to create.

 In [my tests](https://github.com/mclow/search-library), on medium sized search patterns (about 100 entries), the Boyer-Moore and Boyer-Moore-Horspool were about 8-10x faster than `std::search`.
 For longer patterns, the advantage increases.
 For short patterns, they may actually be slower.